SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Queue-First-In-First-Out-FIFO.md

 # Queue: First In First Out (FIFO)

 [slide hideTitle]

-# Queue Functionality
+# Queues

-A Queue is a "First In First Out" - **FIFO** data structure.

-It models a **queue** in **real-life**, you might have seen in front of a cinema, a shopping mall, a metro, or a bus.

-Just like queues in real life, **new elements** in a Queue data structure are added **at the back** and **removed from the front**.
+**Queues** are data structures similar to **stacks**.
+It keeps its elements in sorted order.
+Queue elements are ordered based on the **FIFO** principle - **First In First Out**.
+When you add an element, it is always placed **at the bottom** of the queue.
+Removing an element removes it from **the top** of the queue.

+This data structure is modeled based on queues in real life, where the person who comes first is served before everyone else.

+[/slide]

+[slide hideTitle]

 # Queue: Abstract Data Type

-- Adding an element at the end of the queue
+- Adding an element to the the end of the queue (the bottom of the queue)

 [image assetsSrc="Java-Advanced-Stack-and-Queues-4.png" /]

-- Removing the first element from the queue
+- Removing the first element from the queue (the first element is the element at the top)

 [image assetsSrc="Java-Advanced-Stack-and-Queues-5.png" /]